-Using the groundbreaking work done by Nobel Prize-winning molecular biologist Elizabeth Blackburn as a foundation, Mark Haussmann has discovered a solid link between stress and the aging process.
+Using the groundbreaking work done by Nobel Prize-winning molecular biologist Elizabeth Blackburn as a foundation, Professor Mark Haussmann, biology, has discovered a link between stress and the aging process.
 He has done so by examining telomeres, the protective caps found at the ends of DNA strands.
-Likening telomeres to aglets — the plastic sheaths at the ends of shoelaces — Haussmann says, "You know when aglets wear down, and then eventually come off?
-When this happens your shoelace falls apart.
-Telomeres are like aglets.
-They wear down with age and high stress levels, and the resulting DNA instability opens the door to cell death and disease.
-Long telomeres are linked to a long lifespan."
+Likening telomeres to aglets — the plastic sheaths at the ends of shoelaces — Haussmann says, "Aglets can wear down, and eventually come off.
+When this happens, your shoelace unravels at the end.
+Telomeres are like aglets for our DNA.
+They wear down with age and high stress levels, and if they become too short our DNA becomes like the unraveling shoelace.
+This instability opens the door to cell death and disease, whereas long telomeres are linked to a long lifespan."

 Sometimes even Haussmann is surprised by how intimately our bodily systems are connected, but his evidence shows when you're always stressed you are, quite simply, prematurely aging.
 “An idea that has permeated gerontology for a century is that prolonged stress hastens the aging process,” he says.
 “We're now at the exciting point where we have the knowledge and the tools to test that idea — and we’re finding that it’s true.”

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.